Jydett/Xulor2Doc/README.md

 # Xulor2Doc
-Documentation for the Xulor engine
+Documentation for the Xulor2 engine

 ## Element Definition